-A multilayer perceptron architecture is proposed that implements reinforcement learning.
-Pandas and Scikitlearn libraries were used.
+A multilayer perceptron (MLP) architecture is proposed that implements RL.
+Pandas and Scikit-learn libraries were used.

-RL is an algorithm that learns via trial and error through interaction with its surroundings as shown in figure 1.
+RL is an algorithm that learns via trial and error through interaction with its surroundings as shown in Fig. 1.
 This process is known as reinforcement learning, or RL for short.
-Rewarding desired actions and penalizing undesired ones is how reinforcement learning (RL) works, in contrast to classical machine learning, which needs a large dataset of labeled samples.
+Rewarding desired actions and penalizing undesired ones is how RL works, in contrast to classical ML, which needs a large dataset of labeled samples.
 As a result, they can gradually enhance their performance and adjust to new circumstances.
-From teaching computers to play intricate games like chess to streamlining traffic in cities, reinforcement learning has many uses.
-Learning without explicit programming is a key feature of reinforcement learning (RL), making it an effective technique for creating intelligent robots that can do intricate tasks in dynamic contexts.
+From teaching computers to play intricate games like chess to streamlining traffic in cities, RL has many uses.
+Learning without explicit programming is a key feature of RL, making it an effective technique for creating intelligent robots that can do intricate tasks in dynamic contexts.